 Reduce Your Risk

 The best way to prevent death due to CVD is by working to reduce your risk of disease and screening for irregularities to catch heart disease early.

 Identified risk factors of CVD include high blood pressure, high cholesterol, diabetes, physical inactivity and tobacco use.
 You can help to prevent CVD by adopting lifestyle changes like eating a healthy diet, avoiding tobacco use and exercising regularly.

 There are many non-invasive screening tests your doctor can suggest to find out whether you have, or are at risk for developing, CVD.
-One of the most useful tests to screen for CVD and other heart conditions is a high-resolution computed tomography (CT) scan.
-The goal of this method, also known as coronary calcium scoring, is to determine if CAD is present and to what extent.
-This scan offers a precise image of the heart and the coronary arteries and it’s the most sensitive approach to detecting coronary calcification caused by atherosclerosis (plaque build-up in arteries).
+One of the most useful tests to screen for CVD and other heart conditions is a high-resolution computed tomography (CT) scan, also known as coronary calcium scoring.
+This sensitive technology scans a precise image of the heart and coronary arteries to determine if coronary artery disease (CAD) and coronary calcification is present.
+Physicians can determine to what extent coronary calcification caused by atherosclerosis (plaque build-up in arteries) is impacting your heart.

 We’re Here to Help

 The cardiologists, cardiac and vascular surgeons at Portneuf Heart & Vascular Institute are here to help you understand your heart health and risk of heart disease.
 As an American College of Cardiology accredited Chest Pain Center and U.S. News & World Report 2021-22 High Performing Hospital – Heart Attack, the staff at Portneuf are committed to and experienced at diagnosing and treating patients with many different cardiovascular conditions.